 RELATED: Boosting Your Credit Score – Keep your Debt to Available Credit Ratio Low + Oldest Cards Remain OPEN!

-4. Size matters.
 Well, perhaps not size so much as length.
 The length of time you’ve had good credit matters.
 Which, is why you need to remain consistent with your timely payments.
-The longer you have credit cards, car paymetns, mortgage payments in good standing, the better your credit will become.
+The longer you have credit cards, car payments, mortgage payments in good standing, the better your credit will become.

 Would YOU loan money to you?
 That is the ultimate question.